 Quintessential Bed and Breakfast has scoured the country and handpicked the very best in truly luxurious private homes and boutique retreats with gracious and welcoming hosts.
 Perfectly combining the ultimate in luxury and comfort, these beautiful homes in spectacular settings offer the perfect weekend escapes or retreats away from frenetic city life.

 A prime example of one of these special properties is Godwick Hall, situated in the heart of the Norfolk countryside, between Swaffham and Fakenham.
 Lovingly restored and is now run by James Garner, this beautifully proportioned Georgian-style home overlooks a lost medieval village – already intrigued?… I thought you might be.
-The mysterious medieval village along with the ruins of its church (listed in the Domesday Book of 1086) was deserted in the 17th century and is now privately owned but open to the public throughout the year.
+The mysterious medieval village, along with the ruins of its church (listed in the Domesday Book of 1086), was deserted in the 17th century and is now privately owned but open to the public throughout the year.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.